MULEDASTAGIRIREDDY/cmoscourse/README.md

 Each run gives one VTC curve.At the end we get 5 curves on the same plot.We can see how VTC shape changes as Vdd goes down.

-We could write 5 separate netlist files.But that is silly and slow.Instead we write ONE netlist with a loop that does all 5 runs automatically.This is the "smart" part.
+We could write 5 separate netlist files.Instead we write ONE netlist with a loop that does all 5 runs automatically.This is the "smart" part.

 Reference VTC at Vdd = 2.5V